 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of men with this type of cancer, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he will live with penile cancer.
 Because the survival statistics are measured in five-year intervals, they may not represent recent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

-Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2014.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2015, and the ACS website.

-To continue reading this guide, use the menu on the side of your screen to select another section.
+To continue reading this guide, use the menu on the left side of your screen to choose another section.